 - Eight thought-provoking breakout sessions

-- A hospitality suite with complimentary seated massages, charging station and snacks to energize you throughout the day
+- A hospitality suite with complimentary seated massages, charging stations for your electronics and snacks to energize you throughout the day

 - Complimentary Metrolink roundtrip service or self-parking

 - Twilight ticket to Disneyland redeemable after 4 p.m.

 - Special discounted rate for students and military personnel (does not include twilight Disneyland ticket)